ELG$\times$LRG distribution through dark matter halo dynamics: Methodology

 The kernel decays exponentially with distance over a characteristic scale $R_0$, while the exponent $\delta$ controls its steepness, and the mass-weighting term, $m_{\rm slope}$, enhances the contribution of massive hosts.
 This effectively encodes the environmental influence of nearby LRG halos, i.e. those most likely to drive quenching through tidal interactions, ram-pressure stripping, or starvation.

-In practice, we apply the joint-occupation condition by rescaling the baseline AM probability for a halo to be populated by an ELG---i.e., $p_{\rm elg}(V_{\rm peak})$ in Eq.\,\ref{eq:probpost}---via the above suppression field, as:
+In practice, we apply the joint-occupation condition by rescaling the baseline abundance-matching probability for a halo to be populated by an ELG---i.e., $p_{\rm elg}(V_{\rm peak})$ in Eq.\,\ref{eq:probpost}---via the above suppression field, as:

 where the parameter $\alpha$ controls the strength of environmental suppression.
 Here, high-density regions (i.e., large $S_i$ values), correspond to LRG-dominated environments where quenching is efficient, yielding a smaller $p_{\rm elg}^{\rm joint}$, while isolated regions retain high ELG occupation probabilities.